-This gingerbread cake recipe is a delicious treat, especially served warm with homemade whipped cream on the side.
+This gingerbread recipe is a delicious treat, especially served warm with homemade whipped cream on the side.
 So, so good.
 In fact, this might be the best gingerbread cake recipe I have ever tried.

 This Gingerbread Cake with Coffee Glaze is perfectly spiced with ginger, ground cloves and cinnamon to deliver and sweet and spicy holiday treat.

 These spices really kick this recipe up a notch from your typical gingerbread cake.
 The recipe reminds me of an old-fashioned gingerbread cake that my Grandmother used to make during the holidays.

 It smells like Christmas when this little number is cooking in your home.